vadim-miller2/book-test1/pages/ch_app_test.md

 #### Overview

 The LBSMD daemon supports services of type NCBID which are really Unix filter programs that read data from the stdin stream and write the output into the stdout stream without having a common protocol.
 Thus, HTTP/1.0 was chosen as a framed protocol for wrapping both requests and replies, and the NCBID utility CGI program was created to pass a request from the HTTP body to the server and to put the reply from the server into the HTTP body and send it back to the client.
 The NCBID utility also provides a dedicated connection between the server and the client, if the client supports the stateful way of communication.
-Former releases of the NCBID utility were implemented as a separate CGI program however the latest releases integrated the NCBID utility and the DISPD dispatcher into a single component (<span class="nctnt ncbi-path">ncbid.cgi</span> is a hard link to <span class="nctnt ncbi-path">dispd.cgi</span>).
+Former releases of the NCBID utility were implemented as a separate CGI program however the latest releases integrated the NCBID utility and the DISPD dispatcher into a single component (`ncbid.cgi` is a hard link to `dispd.cgi`).

 The NCBID utility determines the requested service from the query string in the same way as the DISPD dispatcher does, i.e., by looking into the value of the CGI parameter service.
-An executable file which has to be run is then obtained by searching the configuration file (shared with the LBSMD daemon; the default name is <span class="nctnt ncbi-path">servrc.cfg</span>): the path to the executable along with optional command-line parameters is specified after the bar character ("\\|") in the line containing a service definition.
+An executable file which has to be run is then obtained by searching the configuration file (shared with the LBSMD daemon; the default name is `servrc.cfg`): the path to the executable along with optional command-line parameters is specified after the bar character ("\\|") in the line containing a service definition.

 The NCBID utility can work in either of two connection modes, stateless and stateful, as determined by reading the following HTTP header tag: